-The term of office for any Governor shall be four years, save that this time limit shall not apply to the Headteacher.
-Subject to remaining eligible to be a particular type of Governor, any Governor may be reappointed or re-elected provided that no Governor may serve more than three terms of office unless a resolution approving the arrangement is passed by the Forum.
-The Governors who were in office at 31 August 2022 and who served during the year are listed on page 1.
+The term of office for any Governor shall be four years, save that this time limit shall not apply to any post held ex-officio, such as the Headteacher.
+Subject to remaining eligible to be a particular type of Governor, any Governor may be reappointed or re-elected.
+The Governors who were in office at 31 August 2023 and who served during the year are listed on page 1.